Free Massachusetts Public Record Searches (Access Databases)

 Records Access Officer

-Massachusetts law requires each agency or municipality to designate a minimum of one person to act as a records access officer (RAO).3 This person is charged with processing all requests for public records in their area of responsibility and responding appropriately to said requests.
+Massachusetts law requires each agency or municipality to designate a minimum of one person to act as a records access officer (RAO).3 This person is charged with processing all requests for Massachusetts public records in their area of responsibility and responding appropriately to said requests.

-Regarding background checks, Massachusetts law prohibits excluding individuals from employment or housing based on criminal history unless it would create a public safety risk.
 For example, employers cannot ask if candidates have criminal records except under special circumstances such as daycare employment where individuals will be working with children.

 While employers may be prohibited from asking potential employees to disclose criminal history, they can still run a criminal background check once consent is obtained by the applicant.2 Failure to provide consent will prevent the background check from being performed but could result in excluding the candidate for consideration for the position at hand.